hiteshjoshi1/microservice-docker-cart-example/README.md

 8. Spring ZuulProxy- deployed as a docker container
 9. Spring Turbine - deployed as a docker container
 10. mysql - deployed as docker container and populated via script on start up
-11. Spring sleuth and Zipkin
+11. Spring sleuth and Zipkin - deployed as a docker container Stretch Goals --
 12. ELK stack
 13. Distributed caching
-14. Stretch Goal - Async API aggregator written in RxJava
+14. Async API aggregator written in RxJava
-15. Stretch Goal - Jenkins
+15. Jenkins
+16. Angular 4 based UI to got with the microservices

 <div>
 I have written <b>install.sh</b> which does the job of CI of building and packaging the Spring boot application and put them in a directory